GKO95/GKO95.github.io/_docs/programming/en/PRGMING_JavaScript.md

 3
 ```

-Meanwhile, `for-in` enumerates from object data and returns the key (properties name) instead.
+Meanwhile, the `for-in` loop enumerates object data and passes a key (properties name) of the element instead.

 ```js
 for (let i in {a:1, b:2, c:3}) {